-We don't have to speculate on Galaxy Note 20 pricing — Samsung has now told us what we're going to pay.
+We don't have to speculate on Galaxy Note 20 pricing now that the Note 20 models are on sale.
 The Galaxy Note 20 starts at $999 for a model with 8GB of RAM and 128GB of storage.
 Since that's the only version of the Galaxy Note 20 — and since the phone has no microSD card slot — if you want more storage, you'll need to upgrade to the Galaxy Note 20 Ultra.

 The Note 20 Ultra starts out at $1,299, also for a 128GB version.
 The 512GB Note 20 Ultra costs $1,449.

 It could be away before the iPhone 12 Pro joins the Galaxy Note 20 on retail shelves.
 Apple confirmed that we won't see the iPhone 12 in September, meaning the Pro models won't arrive until October or later.
 According to one of the more recent rumors, the iPhone 12 Pro models may not arrive until November, with the iPhone 12 and iPhone 12 Max shipping in October.
 If that's true, the Galaxy Note 20 will enjoy a longer-than-usual head start over the iPhone.